Leflunomide Side Effects

 Applies to leflunomide: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking leflunomide:More common
+You should check with your doctor immediately if any of these side effects occur when taking leflunomide:More common

 - Bloody or cloudy urine